Causal and stable first-order chiral hydrodynamics: Introduction

 Although first-order BDNK hydrodynamics is known to be causal and stable in several specific classes of hydrodynamic frames \cite{Bemfica:2017wps,Kovtun:2019hdm,Bemfica:2019knx,Hoult:2020eho,Bemfica:2020zjp}, the complete set of necessary and sufficient conditions for causality and stability for the most general first-order theory has not yet been derived.
 In this paper, we derive such necessary and sufficient conditions for generic hydrodynamic frames in which no simplifying relations are imposed among the transport parameters.
 More precisely, the generic frames are those in which the principal part of the equations of motion is composed of terms proportional to second-order derivatives of the hydrodynamic fields.
-The inequalities that we obtain carve out a 14-dimensional hypervolume in the space of transport parameters in which each point corresponds to a causal and stable formulation.
+The inequalities we obtain carve out a 14-dimensional hypervolume in the space of transport parameters in which each point corresponds to a causal and stable formulation.
 We find that the values of just three combinations of transport parameters are needed to determine whether the theory is causal.
-The causality conditions are also sufficient to establish local well-posedness in suitable Gevrey\footnote{This is the space of functions satisfying $\partial^k f(x)\sim (k!)^s |x|^k$ and $s>1$.
-When $s=1$ this reduces to the space of analytic functions, see \cite{RodinoGevreyBook}.} function spaces.
 An additional nine combinations determine whether the theory is stable.
 We provide these results in a form that can be immediately implemented in numerical simulations to check stability and causality given a set of transport parameters and an equation of state.
+The causality conditions should also be sufficient to establish local well-posedness in suitable Gevrey\footnote{A function is in the Gevrey class if all its derivatives obey certain bounds.
+For example, a one-dimensional function $f(x)$ is Gevrey of degree $s$ if there exists a constant $K$ such that $\left(\int_{-\infty}^\infty |f^n(x)|^2\right)^{1/(1+n)} < K (1+n)^s$.
+When $s=1$, this is the space of analytic functions (see \cite{RodinoGevreyBook}).} function spaces.
+However, the mathematical proof of such a statement is very technical and beyond the scope of this work.